Dharmapala of Bengal

-Dharmapala directly ruled over the present-day Bengal and Bihar, and installed a nominee at Kannauj.
+Dharmapala directly ruled over the present-day West Bengal, Bihar and Bangladesh, and installed a nominee at Kannauj [UP].
 The Pala chronicles also claim that several other rulers of North India acknowledged his suzerainty, but these claims seem to be exaggerated.
 Dharmapala was defeated twice by the Gurjara-Pratiharas, but each time the Rashtrakutas subsequently defeated the Pratiharas, leaving Palas as the dominant power in North India.
 Dharmapala was succeeded by his son Devapala who further expanded the empire.